Healthdirect Free Australian health advice you can count on.

 • difficulty breathing, shortness of breath or wheezing

-This is not a full list of side effects.
-For more information about the risks of side effects, read the Consumer Medicines Information (CMI) on cefalexin or speak to your doctor or pharmacist.
+For more information about possible side effects, read the Consumer Medicines Information (CMI) on cefalexin that comes with your medicine, or speak to your doctor or pharmacist.

 When should I see my doctor?